 1. 1948 Quotes

-A curated collection of statements from Arab leaders in 1948, showing that the war against Israel was not about borders or settlements but about eradicating Jewish presence.
+A collection of statements from Arab leaders in 1948, showing that the war against Israel was not about borders or settlements but about eradicating Jewish presence.
 These quotes are invaluable for debunking modern revisionism about Israel’s founding.
 Fight fiction with primary resources.

-This article emphasizes that Arabs themselves (and every new source) admitted the Arabs started the conflict.
-It is essential for anyone who cares about genocide, because the Grand Mufti and Arab League tried to genocide Jews.
-They failed and called it a catastophe.
+It is also essential reading for anyone who cares about genocide, because the Grand Mufti and Arab League certainy tried to genocide Jews.
+That term relates to intent.
+But Mufti’s followers failed and today call it Nakhba, catastophe.

 2. List of Levant Massacres Before 1948